-By 3,000 years ago, the climate had changed and was very similar to that of today.
-Trade and many of the characteristics of the Transitional Period tool kit continued for a short time into the Woodland Period but were no longer in evidence by 2,400 years ago.
-The steatite bowls used during Transitional times were replaced by fired clay pottery.
-Stone tools were again made mostly from locally available material, rather than from rhyolite or jasper.
-However, the hunting and gathering way of life continued into the Early and Middle Woodland Periods.
+By 2,850 BP., the climate returns to warm and wet, similar to that of today.
+Trade and a few of the characteristics of the Transitional Period tool kit continued for a short time into the Woodland Period but were no longer in evidence by 2,700 BP.
+Projectile points are notched or stemmed.
+Stone tools were again made mostly from locally available material, rather than from metarhyolite or jasper.

-The first pottery made in Pennsylvania was hand molded, with small handles, flat bottoms, and plain surfaces, except where the bottoms show impressions from being shaped on some kind of woven mat.
+The first pottery made in Pennsylvania was hand molded, with small handles, flat bottoms, and plain surfaces.
+In some cases, the bottoms show impressions from being shaped on some kind of woven mat.
 These earliest pots seem to be crude, ceramic copies of soapstone bowls.
-Slightly later vessels were built up of slabs or coils of clay.
+Slightly later vessels were built up of slabs or coils of clay and conical in shape.
 They were welded together with a wooden paddle wrapped with cord or string, which left impressions of the cordage on the outside and sometimes the inside of the pot.
 Although seemingly fragile, pottery vessels probably represent a significant change in the processing and storage of food resources.

 Early Woodland roasting pit with heat reddened soil,